-Valve replacement surgery is generally performed as an
+Valve replacement surgery is typically performed as an

 open-heart procedure in the operating room of a hospital.
-It may also be done
+Less commonly, it may be done

 Although valve surgery is an intricate procedure, it is also common.
 In the majority of cases, valve replacement surgery is a

 straightforward procedure with a high rate of success and a low risk of